frankroron/DesktopCommanderMCPAdv/FAQ.md

 ### What commands are blocked by default?

 Claude Desktop Commander doesn't have a pre-defined blocklist, but you can use the `block_command` and `unblock_command` functions to manage which commands Claude can execute.
 It's recommended to block commands that could potentially be destructive, such as `rm -rf` or `format`.

+### Are there security concerns with the SSH tool?

+The SSH command execution tool comes with some important security considerations:

+1. **Credential handling**: SSH credentials (passwords or private key paths) are only used for the specific command execution and are not stored by the tool.

+2. **Authentication options**: For better security, use private key authentication rather than passwords when possible.

+3. **Command limitations**: Consider limiting SSH commands to non-destructive operations, especially on production systems.

+4. **Conversation privacy**: Be careful about sharing conversations that contain SSH credentials, as this could expose server access.

+5. **Key permissions**: Ensure private keys have proper permissions and are stored securely on your system.

+For maximum security, consider using temporary credentials or dedicated keys with limited permissions when performing SSH operations through the tool.

 ## Usage Scenarios